-Taylor Boyd studied omega-3 fatty acid regulation of metabolism through pyruvate dehydrogenase in prostate cancer for her project in Roswell Park Cancer Institute’s Summer Research Experience Program in Cancer Science.
+Taylor Boyd studied omega-3 fatty acid regulation of metabolism through pyruvate dehydrogenase in prostate cancer for her project in Roswell Park Comprehensive Cancer Center’s Summer Research Experience Program in Cancer Science.

 Students Highlight Projects During 2017 Summer Research Day